noobed-max/FastAPI-and-React-log-fetch/README.md

 ## Introduction
 Firstly, this guide assumes you are using a Debian-based system, and the entire process will be carried out through the command-line interface (CLI).

-Setup a docker on your host machine , they are many guides and video tutorials that can help you on hwo to setup a docker
 ---
 ---

+## Setup a docker on your host machine , they are many guides and video tutorials that can help you on hwo to setup a docker

-setup two docker containers , a nginx sserver and a debian
+setup two docker containers , a nginx server and a debian

+and i have for my comfort setup a mcvlan network and connected each of the container to it , u can do so by following the [guide](https://docs.docker.com/network/drivers/macvlan/), NOTE: if you dont really want to create a mcvlan than u have to open up separate ports for each of the containers and also if you are setting up a mcvlan ensure your network interface supports promiscuous mode.

 <pre>docker run --name nginx_fastapi --network {mcvlan network name} -itd nginx </pre>

 <pre>docker run --name  react_server --network {mcvlan network name} -itd debian </pre>

+---

-# Nginx and fatsapi configuration:
+## Nginx and fatsapi configuration:

 start an interactive session with nginx_fastapi: